 These can be accessed from the preferences menu.
 Use them to set counters showing which beat of the bar you are on and how many bars you have played through.
 You can choose to reset the bar counter after a set number of bars.

 Metronome Beats Pro allows you to save your settings as presets for later use.
+To do this tap on the save icon at the top of the main metronome screen.
 You can then combine presets together to form songs or organise them into setlists which play one preset/song after another.
 On smaller devices use the tabs at the bottom of the main screen to navigate to your presets, setlists, and songs.
 On larger devices the setlists panel will automatically appear on the main screen.

 In the songs tab you can combine presets together.
 When you click to edit a song you choose presets to include, how long they will play for, and in which order.
 For example you might set 4 bars at 60BPM, then 8 bars at 120BPM.